 Do You Need The ‘Happy Buddhist Card’?

-While chatting with friends on the ‘Agree to Disagree: Conversations on Conversion’ project (http://conversion.buddhists.sg), I suggested doing something in addition, that is handy and easy to use, for swift dissuasion against the ways of pushy preachers.
+Here is something handy and easy to use, for swift dissuasion against the ways of pushy preachers.
 I call it the ‘Happy Buddhist Card’.

 A friend recently expressed the need for such a card, when she encountered someone who sang a religious hymn loudly in her face – in an elevator, about how a certain deity loves her.
 It was an obvious attempt to ‘convert’ her, as he knew she is Buddhist.
 She was taken aback but on hindsight wished she had such a card to show… to get him to instantly end his insensitivity and rudeness.
 Here are the contents on the credit card sized card…